wes-novack/codebuild-demo/README.md

 This repository contains sample code (java and python) as well as scripts and CloudFormation templates that will help you get started with AWS CodeBuild.

 ## CodeBuild and GitHub
 The "connect_codebuild_to_github.sh" script at the root of the repository uses a personal access token for the GitHub user "codebuild-demo" in order to connect your AWS account with CodeBuild.
 The CodeBuild demo projects defined in the CloudFormation templates connect to this public repository, but the CodeBuild service has a requirement that you authenticate to GitHub, even when pulling down a public repository.
+We are using this method because CloudFormation does NOT support adding GitHub credentials/connectivity to CodeBuild at this time.

 The "github_creds.json" file contains the credentials.